CLRX/CLRX-mirror/doc/AmdAbi.md

 This chapter describes how kernel gets its argument, how access to constant data.

+In this chapter, size is given in dwords.
+Dword is 4-byte value.

 ### User data classes

 User data is stored in first scalar registers.
 Data class indicates what data are stored.